Pan-Roasted Blue Poulet Recipe

 Cooking Procedure:

-1. Dry the blue poulet pieces, then season with salt and pepper.
+1. Dry the chicken pieces, then season with salt and pepper.

 2. Heat a pan to medium-high heat.
 Add a couple tablespoons of high-temp oil to the pan.
-Once hot, add the blue poulet pieces skin-side down.
-Once placed, try not to move the blue poulet pieces around too much as the goal is to develop a flavorful sear.
+Once hot, add the chicken skin-side down.
+Once placed, try not to move them around too much, as the goal is to develop a flavorful sear.

-4. Continue cooking, basting frequently, until blue foot chicken is done (if unsure, use a thermometer to make sure it has reached 165 degrees).
-If cooking leg-thigh combos and breasts simultaneously, it is likely the blue poulet chicken breasts will finish first.
-Remove them from the pan and finish the dark meat in the oven (~375).
+4. Continue cooking, basting frequently, until chicken is done (if unsure, use a thermometer to make sure it has reached 165 degrees).
+If cooking leg-thigh combos and breasts simultaneously, it is likely the breasts will finish first.
+Remove them from the pan and finish the dark meat in a 375F oven.

-5. Once all of the poulet meat is done, remove it from the hot pan, and add one peeled and finely sliced shallot and white wine to the pan.
+5. Once all of the chicken is done, move it to a plate to rest, and add one peeled and finely sliced shallot and white wine to the pan.
 Stir to dislodge and dissolve the brown bits at the bottom of the pan (called fond in French cuisine).

 Serve.